 The 2016 edition of the E-Leaders meeting will discuss how to make data-driven public sectors a reality.
 Digital technologies can generating a real transformation of the public sector, but are the E-Leaders capable of driving this transformation?

-The Co-operative Research Programme (CRP)'s Call for Applications for conference sponsorship and research fellowships for 2015 is now OPEN.
+The Co-operative Research Programme (CRP)'s Call for Applications for conference sponsorship and research fellowships for funding in 2017 has CLOSED.
 The CRP supports work on sustainable use of natural resources in agriculture, forests, fisheries and food production.

 The Secretary-General attended the G7 Leaders’ Summit and spoke at the outreach sessions “Stability and Prosperity in Asia” and “2030 Agenda for Sustainable Development Goals”.

 The Secretary-General presented OECD’s recent analysis and recommendations on the world economy, on more balanced and efficient financial markets for growth, and on progress on the international tax system.
 He also spoke at the G7 High-Level Symposium “Future of the Global Economy”, organised by the Japanese G7 Presidency.

 The Secretary-General met with Prime Minister Shinzo Abe as well as several Ministers and high-level authorities of Japan.
 He spoke at a number of events and also presented the OECD Territorial Review of Japan and the publication Japan: Boosting Growth and Well-being in an Ageing Society.